hakobtp/blog/python/oop/1_object_in_python.md

 book2 = Book()
 ```

+This is the smallest possible class: it does nothing yet.
+The `pass` statement means “do nothing” and is only there so Python accepts the empty class.

 If you print an object without a custom display method, Python shows its `type` and a `memory address`:

 ```py